 Visit WorkAbility Qld to find out more about the types of careers in the disability industry.

-To search for jobs and employers in your area visit the Care Careers website
+To search for jobs and employers in your area visit the Care Careers website.

 Logan City Council parking officers monitor the use of disability parking bays to ensure the spaces are not used by people who do not have a current disability parking permit.
 Information is also provided on how to obtain a disability parking permit from the Department of Transport and Main Roads.

-Find out more about Disability Parking in Logan.
+Find out more about disability parking in Logan.

-Accessibility & Resources at Logan Libraries
+Accessibility and resources at Logan Libraries

 Logan City Council Libraries offer a range of all ability resources including:

-- Audio books, DVD, large print
+- audio books, DVD, large print.

 Check out the Accessibility page for more information.